 The contents of this manual are based on best practices within the field of social work guided by the National Association of Social Workers (NASW) Code of Ethics, standards outlined through the Council on Social Work Education (CSWE), and policies specific to the University and the School of Social Work.
-Manuals from several Southern California Graduate Schools of Social Work (USC, CSULB, UCLA, and Sacramento State University) were reviewed to assist in the development of the Field Manual.
 Valuable suggestions and information were also provided by past and current Department Chairs, faculty members, field instructors, liaisons, and MSW students.